ValV/postfix-dovecot-ldap-schema/README.md

 - mailGroupMemberDN
 - mailGroupMemberAddress

-And object classes
+And object classes:
 - postfixAccount
 - postfixGroup
 - postfixVirtualAccount
 - postfixVirtualGroup
 - postfixMailList

-These attributes and object classes are based on the [Postfix LDAP README](http://www.postfix.org/LDAP_README.html) with more convenient (from my view) names.
+These attributes and object classes are based on the [Postfix LDAP README](http://www.postfix.org/LDAP_README.html) with more convenient (in my view) names.

 > Note: some names may collide with other schemes, so before adding this one ensure that there's no other attributes with such names:
 > `grep -Ri 'attributetype' /path/to/ldap | grep 'mail'`